NBISweden/workshop-reproducible-research/docs/docker.md

 This name is how you will refer to the image later.
 Lastly, the `.` is the path to where the image should be build (`.` means the current directory).
 This had no real impact in this case, but matters if you want to import files.
-Validate with `docker images` that you can see your new image.
+Validate with `docker image ls` that you can see your new image.

 Now it's time to make our own Dockerfile to reproduce the results from the [Conda tutorial](conda).
 If you haven't done the tutorial, it boils down to